mfem/mfem/.gitlab/README.md

 ## Top level

 The root configuration file is `.gitlab-ci.yml` at the root of MFEM repo.
-This file only define one stage, in which we trigger several sub-pipelines.
+This file only defines one stage, in which we trigger several sub-pipelines.

 We use sub-pipelines to isolate the test for one combination of `machine`